kaviara-14/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 ### 1. Configure Jenkins Server

-- Create an ec2 instance with with instance type as **t2.2x large** and ami is **ubuntu Image** and volume as 30gb.
+- Create an EC2 instance with the following specifications:
+   - **Instance type:** t2.2xlarge
+   - **AMI:** Ubuntu Image
+   - **Volume:** 30 GB
-- In Key Pair section, choose proceed without a key pair we are going to use SSM(Session Manager).
+- In the Key Pair section, choose to proceed without a key pair (SSM will be used for access).
-- In the user data, provide the configurations you need to install.
+- Provide the below following configurations in the user data

 ```bash
 # Install Java